SiliconLabs/zigbee_applications/zigbee_smart_lighting/README.md

 ## Setup ##

-On the sensor device: Connect the occupancy sensor EXP board to the WSTK board through the expansion header.
-Then, you should program the EFR32MG12 with the Zigbee_SmartLight_ZR.sls project.
+On the sensor node: Connect the occupancy sensor EXP board to the WSTK board through the expansion header.
+Then, you should program the EFR32MG12 with the Zigbee_SmartLight_Switch_ZR.sls project.

-On the light device: Create a light application following this guide line: https://github.com/SiliconLabs/Zigbee-Boot-Camp/wiki/Zigbee-Hands-on-Forming-and-Joining.
+On the light node: Program the EFR32MG12 with Zigbee_SmartLight_Light_ZC.sls project.

 ## How It Works ##